With over 60 years experienced combined

 - Certified Level II US Army Combatives Instructor

-Starting his training in 1995 Mike Crawford is a Brazilian Jiu-Jitsu black belt, awarded in 2008 from Fernando Yamasaki.
-He has been involved in Brazilian Jiu-Jitsu and various martial arts forms for over 20 years to include Shootfighting, Muay Thai, Boxing, MMA, Army Combatives and Self-Defense.
+Mike started his training in 1995.
+He was awarded his blue belt from Royce Gracie, purple and brown belts from Pedro Sauer and Brazilian Jiu-Jitsu black belt from Fernando Yamasaki in 2008.
+He has been involved in Brazilian Jiu-Jitsu and various martial arts forms for over 20 years to include Muay Thai, Boxing, MMA, Army Combatives and Self-Defense.
 He has competed and placed in numerous world level tournaments.

 Mike is a very passionate instructor that never allows a learning opportunity to be missed.
-He has years of experience teaching children and adults not only in Jiu-Jitsu, but other martial arts and weight lifting.
+He has years of experience teaching children and adults in Jiu-Jitsu and Thai-Boxing.
 He taught for many years at his previously owned academy, U.S. Army groups at Fort Lee and Fort Eustis and to elite groups of the U.S. Military at Naval Special Warfare.
 He’s coached his students to winning world level Jiu-Jitsu competitions, and mixed martial arts fights.

 Marissa Talley is a Brazilian Jiu-Jitsu black belt and has been training for 15 years.
 During 2004 and 2005 she medaled in numerous divisions and weight classes across the United States.
 In 2010, she competed at several local tournaments achieving gold medals and 2011 earning silver in the world level Abu Dhabi Trials competition, purple/brown/black belt division.